whiskyechobravo/kerko/docs/config-params.md

 that came directly from the client rather than a proxy.

 Refer to [Tell Flask it is behind a proxy][Flask_proxy] for details.

+!!! warning

+    This parameter is specific to [KerkoApp].

 ### `enabled`